loathers/freecandydotexe/README.md

 ## Documentation

-One important blazing-red alert for all interested users:
+One important alert for all interested users:

-**FREECANDY.EXE WILL NOT DIET FOR YOU; IT WILL JUST USE ADVENTURES.
-AS A USER, YOU MUST FILL YOUR OWN ORGANS.**
+:warning: **<span style="color:red">FREECANDY.EXE WILL NOT DIET FOR YOU; IT WILL JUST USE ADVENTURES.
+FILL YOUR ORGANS!</span>** :warning:

-For more details beyond this blazing-red extremely-important note:
+For more details beyond this blisteringly important note:

 - For more information about what freecandy.exe does and does not do, [click here](documentation/scope.md).
 - To peruse frequently asked questions about freecandy, [click here](documentation/faq.md).

 To report bugs, please post issues on this GitHub repository or send messages and report bugs in the Ascension Speed Society [discord](https://discord.gg/tbUCRT5), within the **#mafia-and-scripting** channel.

-## How do I use freecandy.exe
-Then, if you want to use a specific outfit for treats, set `freecandy_treatOutfit` to the name of your outfit as a string.
-After that, take out the familiar you want to use for fights, and run `freecandy`.
-Running it with no arguments, like that, will make it run until it's either out of adventures or hits the right nemesis wanderer.
-If you want to run a particular number of blocks, just do `freecandy n`, where `n` is the number of blocks you want it to run